Philippe de La Mothe-Houdancourt: Career

 The conspiracy collapsed when Beaufort was arrested in September 1643, but his connections to La Mothe-Houdancourt made the defeats in Catalonia appear suspicious.
-He was ordered back to France in November 1644; on reaching Lyons, he was arrested, charged with treason, and held for 4 years in the Pierre-Size fortress.
+He was ordered back to France in November 1644; on reaching Lyon, he was arrested, charged with treason, and held for four years in the Pierre-Size fortress.

 After being released in 1648, La Mothe-Houdancourt initially supported the Fronde; he submitted to Royal authority in 1650, and was reinstated in 1651 as Viceroy of Catalonia, replacing Louis II de Bourbon-Vendôme.
 Forced to surrender Barcelona in October 1652, he retired to his family estates at Le Fayel, where he supervised the construction of Château du Fayel.
 Completed shortly before his death in 1657, the building is largely unchanged, and remains in private ownership.